Kevjolly/WebTechnologiesProject/report.md

 * Client-side Javascript code is well encapsulated as SDKs such as instance messaging and user authentication.
 Also, advanced features like IndexedDB and service workers are used in the implementation of instant messaging.
 * [jQuery](https://jquery.com/) was used to simplify JS coding;
 * Work has been done to ensure that information is coherent on different places.
 For e.g. the choices, search content or options in the navbar are the same in the side navbar when the window is resized;
 * We tried to ensure that any error message is given back to the user through a toast appearing in the top right corner of the page after doing an action.
 Furthermore, functionalities are hidden when the user already used them or can not use them (without being logged in for instance).
-Verification on user inputs (for instance by using regexs) or/and if the user is logged in before doing get or post requests to the server are made so that requests which will send back error messages are not sent when they can be prevented in the front-end;
+Verification on user inputs (for instance by using regex) or/and if the user is logged in before doing get or post requests to the server are made so that requests which will send back error messages are not sent when they can be prevented in the front-end;
 * Search results are displayed in cards and limited to 12 by page.
 Pagination is adjusted to the number of results.
-* [Ajax](https://www.w3schools.com/js/js_ajax_intro.asp) is used in order to do asynchronous requests to the server in the background: sending messages, joining a project, quiting a project to name but a few.
+* [Ajax](https://www.w3schools.com/js/js_ajax_intro.asp) is used in order to do asynchronous requests to the server in the background: sending messages, joining a project, quitting a project to name but a few.
 * As with materialize.css html classes and other css, the JavaScript also makes sure content does not extend too much.
 For e.g. if a username or a project name is too long, either overflow is added or the text is cut down and we add '...';
 * [Alasql](http://alasql.org/) was used for the front-end storing of chat messages and user identity housekeeping;
 * [Firebase messaging sdk](https://firebase.google.com/docs/reference/js/) is used to implement instant messaging and notification;